Economic-Crisis/comfort-scripts/README.md

-# python-scripts
+# comfort -scripts
-Python scripts that help with error correction or get rid of tedious work.
+Python/С++ scripts that help with error correction or get rid of tedious work.